dortania/OpenCore-Install-Guide/config.plist/clarkdale.md

 * **AvoidRuntimeDefrag**: NO
   * Fixes UEFI runtime services like date, time, NVRAM, power control;
   * macOS Big Sur however requires the APIC table present, otherwise causing early kernel panics so this quirk is recommended for those users.
-* **EnableSafeModeSlide**: NO
+* **EnableSafeModeSlide**: YES
   * Enables slide variables to be used in safe mode.
 * **EnableWriteUnprotector**: NO
   * Needed to remove write protection from CR0 register.
-* **ProvideCustomSlide**: NO
+* **ProvideCustomSlide**: YES
   * Used for Slide variable calculation.
-However The necessity of this quirk is determined by `OCABC: Only N/256 slide values are usable!` message in the debug log.
-If the message is present, this option is to be enabled as well as `EnableSafeModeSlide`.
+However the necessity of this quirk is determined by `OCABC: Only N/256 slide values are usable!` message in the debug log.
+If the message `OCABC: All slides are usable!
+You can disable ProvideCustomSlide!` is present in your log, you can disabled `ProvideCustomSlide`.
 * **RebuildAppleMemoryMap**: YES
   * Resolves early memory kernel panics on 10.6 and below.
 * **SetupVirtualMap**: YES